-From Home Depot to Lowe's, from Macy's to Dillard's, and from the Broadway Square Mall to the new Village at Cumberland Park, all of your shopping needs are close and available.
+From Home Depot to Lowe's, from Kohl's to Dillard's, and from the Broadway Square Mall to the new Village at Cumberland Park, all of your shopping needs are close and available.

 Restaurants and Dining

 Tyler offers a wide variety of restaurants, cafes, grills and other dining opportunities and venues, from small local eateries to national chain restaurants.
-Here you find Panera Bread, the Corner Bakery, Outback, Chuy's, Chipotle and dozens of other fine dining experiences.
+Here you find Abuelo's, Saltgrass, Outback, Chuy's, Chipotle and dozens of other fine dining experiences.